ctm/mb2-doc/src/series/2023/wsop-style.md

 |July 28th|[HOSDARSS Championship](#)[^10]|[smalltalkdan](https://craftpoker.com/event/4681/player/6)|
 |July 29th[^12]|[#91 H.O.R.S.E.](https://www.wsop.com/pdfs/structuresheets/structure_5219_21756.pdf)[^11]|[Maverick600](https://craftpoker.com/event/4687/player/49)|

-[^3]: At the World Series of Poker, this event is limited to Casino Employees.
-In this series&mdash;in 2023 at least&mdash;no events have any such restrictions.
-However, it would be nice for participants to at least harbor warm thoughts toward casino employees while playing.
+[^3]: At the World Series of Poker, this event was limited to Casino Employees.
+In this series&mdash;in 2023 at least&mdash;no events had any such restrictions.
+However, participants were encouraged to harbor warm thoughts toward casino employees while playing.

-[^4]: This **may** be some sort of charity event; it's too early to tell.
-There will not, under any circumstances, however, be a fee associated with this event nor even a mandatory charity donation requirement. _Perhaps_ Craft Poker Co. will be able to contribute money to USO, but it may simply be a "harbor good thoughts" event.
+[^4]: This **was not** a charity event in 2023.

 [^5]: SAM 🚴6 and HOSDARSS are not (yet!) part of the World Series of Poker.
 Both of those structures were made&mdash;with great respect and sadness&mdash;in memory of [David Lawful](https://feldmanmemorial.com/tribute/details/4734/David-Lawful/obituary.html) (craftpoker.com player id 22).
-More details will be available closer to tournament time.

-[^6]: At the World Series of Poker, the Dealer's Choice tournaments were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they were scheduled for these two slots which are taken by the multi-day Main Event at the World Series.
+[^6]: At the World Series of Poker, the Dealer's Choice tournaments were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they were scheduled for these two slots which had been taken by the multi-day Main Event at the World Series.

 [^8]: This was supposed to be the Dealer's Choice Championship, but a bug